nooralteneiji/Happiness-Without-Borders/README.md

 ##### Link to Research Question:

 **Factors Influencing Migration**:
    - From the feature importance, it's clear that both source and target countries significantly influence migration decisions.
-Specific countries are highlighted, which means for a deeper understanding, you might need to investigate country-specific dynamics further.
+Specific countries are highlighted, which means for a deeper understanding, we would need to investigate country-specific dynamics further.
    - Economic, societal, and environmental metrics play a crucial role in decision-making.

 ##### Implications: